Natural Hair Queen

 Step 2:

 You have lots of choices when it comes to picking out a cream for the LCO Method.
 You can go with a leave-in conditioner, a curl cream, or a smoothing cream.
 Wondering about some specific LCO Method products?
-Curls Blueberry Bliss Reparative Leave-In Conditionerworks well for a light cream, while TGIN Daily Moisture Cream function as a thick and heavier cream.

-• GREAT FOR STYLING: Can also be used as a setting...
+- Great for styling: can also be used as a setting...

 Step 3: